 People may come to Dane House as part of their care pathway.
-They may already be living in the community, such as the family home or supported living, but require more structured care and support.
-They may also be moving out of a residential school.
+They may also be currently living in the community, such as the family home or supported living but require more structured care and support.

 Dane House is located in Brighton within walking distance of an array of local facilities and resources.
 Brighton has excellent transport links across the south of England and direct train routes in to London.